osygroup/Banque_Misr_DevOps_Engineer_Exercise/README.md

 - The database must persist the data after restarts.
 - The application can be scaled automatically to handle increased loads.
 - Changes to the application’s code must be automatically scanned/tested before they are merged to the master branch

+The application is Two-tier architecture consists of two layers: Client Tier (named "Azure-Vote-Front") and Database/Data Tier (named "Azure-Vote-Back).

+The Client Tier is a Python Flask app, while the Data Tier is a Redis Database.